lunar/payments-plugin-x-cart/README.md

  * In Auth and Capture mode, the orders are captured automatically
  * In Auth only mode you can capture an order On the edit screen.
 You will find a capture button bellow the customer notes
  2. Refund
    * You can refund an order On the edit screen.
-You will find a Decline button bellow the customer notes
+You will find a Refund button bellow the customer notes
  3. Void
    * You can void an order On the edit screen.
 You will find a Decline button bellow the customer notes.
 The void only applies if the order was not captured.
-Otherwise it will initiate a refund.